Green Card Priority Date - FAQs About Green Cards What Is a Priority Date and How It Affects Your Immigration Process - Warren Law Firm

-If you want to get a green card, you will need to eventually petition for an immigrant visa.
-In order to get an immigrant visa, a petition will have to be filed on your behalf.
+If you want to get a green card, you will need to eventually petition for an immigrant visa, and that is where the question “what is priority date for a green card” becomes vital.
+To get an immigrant visa, a petition will usually have to be filed on your behalf.
 It will almost always be one of the following petitions:

 • Form I-130, Petition for Alien Relative – If your visa will be through a family member